Thank you for your patience, we are currently closed for our annual inventory. We will reopen on Saturday April 2, 2022

 You can continue to browse our store, but will be unable to check out.

 Available for curbside pickup only.

-Tree Description: Highly fragrant large white flowers give way to amazing little fruits with deep purple to black pulp filled interiors that taste, sweet and tangy and very reminiscent of blackberry jam.
+Tree Description: Highly fragrant large white flowers give way to amazing little fruits with deep purple to black pulp filled interiors that taste sweet, tangy, and licorice like and very reminiscent of blackberry jam.
 The small tree is fairly compact and never really grows any taller than six feet.

 Scientific Name: Rosenbergiodendron formosum